wal-e/wal-e/README.rst

 * psql (>= 8.4)
 * pv

-This software also has Python dependencies; installing with setup.py will attempt to resolve them:
+This software also has Python dependencies: installing with ``pip`` will attempt to resolve them:

 * gevent>=0.13.1